ChaoningZhang/MobileSAM/README.md

 # Faster Segment Anything (MobileSAM)
 :pushpin: MobileSAM paper is available at [paper link](https://arxiv.org/pdf/2306.14289.pdf).

-:pushpin: A demo of MobileSAM running on CPU is open at [demo link](https://huggingface.co/spaces/dhkim2810/MobileSAM).
+:pushpin: A demo of MobileSAM running on **CPU** is open at [demo link](https://huggingface.co/spaces/dhkim2810/MobileSAM).
 On our own Mac i5 CPU, it takes around 3s.
 On the hugging face demo, the interface and inferior CPUs make it slower but still works fine.
-This is not possible for the original SAM.

 :grapes: Media coverage and Projects that adapt from SAM to MobileSAM (Updates)